Glens Falls High School: Sports

 Glens Falls High School has a variety of athletic programs, including basketball, lacrosse, ice hockey, soccer, track & field, football, and field hockey.
 Other programs include tennis, wrestling, cross country running, bowling, swimming & diving, alpine skiing, Nordic skiing, golf, softball and baseball.
-The GFHS athletic teams have carried the name 'Glens Falls Indians' since September 25, 1941.
+The GFHS athletic teams carried the name 'Glens Falls Indians' from September 25, 1941 until June 12, 2023 when the school district revealed the new name 'Glens Falls Black Bears.'

 The boys' basketball team were state semi-finalists in 1999 and finalists in 2003 and 2007.
 In 2019 they won both the New York State Public High School Athletic Association (NYSPHSAA) state championship defeating Lowville 75–74 and the Federation title defeating Cardinal O'Hara 88-79.
+They also won the Class A state championship in 2024, defeating Wayne 50-37.

 The girls' field hockey team were state champions in 2000 and 2001 and state finalists in 1985, 1999, and 2006.
 The boys' ice hockey team were state champions in 1990 and 1991.
 They were finalists in 2000 and semi-finalists in 1989, 2001, 2003, 2004, and 2005.
 The girls' basketball team were state finalists in 1985.

 The Football team was a semi-finalist in 1993, and went to the state finals at the Carrier Dome for the first time in school history in 2012, where they were runners-up to the state champion, Maine-Endwell.
 In 2016, the team made a trip back to the Carrier Dome for another try at a state championship, this time defeating Chenango Forks 47–39 for the program's first state championship title.
 They won again in 2018 by defeating Batavia 55–32.